 In your times of prayer for your brother, take some extra time to just be quiet before God—quiet without any words at all.
 Just BE with God, concentrate only on your breath, open your heart, and listen for awhile in peaceful receptivity.
 Ask the Father to speak to your soul, and then just listen with your heart.
 Over time, you’ll gain strength from these times of being with God.
 I am sure you’ll find that making the effort will bear great fruit. if your mind starts chattering about other things, bring your awareness back to your breath—in and out, in and out.
 And if you fall asleep, be assured that God will still continue to minister to you in the highest spiritual areas of your mind that never sleep.

 Think about God often during your day.
 Include him in your daily tasks and ask him for advice in the little things of life, as well as the big things.
 Thank him for your blessings.
 Make this a habit, and in time, I feel certain that you will see an improvement in your prayer-life and in your faith.

 Thanks again for writing to us, and please accept my condolences for your loss.
 It is a great pleasure to be able to minister to you in your time of need.
 And if I—a mere mortal—feel that way, imagine how your heavenly Father feels when you go to him with these same concerns.
 Remember—he loves you with a Father’s unconditional love and he knows your heart, so don’t worry.
 When we look for him, he has already found us.

-I hope you'll take my invitation to subscribe to our free Quote of the Day service.
-You'll receive a daily quote from The Urantia Book to help you live your highest spiritual life."
+I hope you’ll take my invitation to subscribe to our free Quotes About Life service.
+You’ll receive a daily quote from The Urantia Book to help you live your highest spiritual life.”